TNTurnerLab/PYRUS/paper/paper.md

 allows us to utilize tabix [@Li et al. 2011)] to quickly pull regions of the genome for plotting with `PYRUS`.

-We have built in several features to `PYRUS` beyond plotting only the individual copy number estimates for a given region.
-These include 1) plotting a directory of files with copy number estimates, 2) customizing the colors on different aspects of the plot, 3) customizing the maximum copy number to be plotted, 4) adding an annotation track, 5) adding a boxplot of the copy number estimates from all individuals to the top-right of the plot, 6) printing out a file with regions above or below given copy number thresholds, 7) and plotting trios from family data.
+We have built-in several features to `PYRUS` beyond only plotting the individual copy number estimates for a given region.
+These include 1) plotting a directory of files with copy number estimates, 2) customizing the colors on different aspects of the plot, 3) customizing the maximum copy number to be plotted, 4) adding an annotation track, 5) adding a boxplot of the copy number estimates from all individuals to the top-right of the plot, 6) printing out a file with regions above or below given copy number thresholds, and 7) plotting trios from family data.

 <put plot data>